dhthwy/r/README.md

 Maybe things could've been even better if everyone were kind.

 But my invariant still holds.
 It's either 1 or no because history has taught me enough.
-Maybe after that, things can change, when cog dis. doesn't reign supreme."
+Maybe after that, things can change, when cog dis. doesn't reign supreme, when I've been given the chance to actually heal."

 "
 As I approach the end of my 40s.